 The University of Colorado has graciously allowed us to use the following PhET simulation.
-To get a physical intuition of how friction turns macroscopic motion into microscopic.
+It explores how friction turns macroscopic motion into microscopic.

-To learn more about conservative and non-conservative forces, please check out hyperphysics.
+To learn more about conservative and non-conservative forces, please see hyperphysics.